-Their dazzling white chalk faces, sharp edges reaching 350 feet (110 meters) above the sea level, and layers of wild, lush grass are simply stunning.
+The cliffs' dazzling white chalk faces - sharp edges reaching 350 feet (110 metres) above sea level, and layers of wild, lush grass - are simply spectacular.

 This stunning coastline has been saying ‘farewell’ and ‘hello' to thousands of people crossing the English Channel for centuries.

 It’s a symbol of home, hope and freedom.

 It already sounds pretty grand, doesn’t it?

 Think about it.
 There aren't many places in the world where you can see white cliffs.

 It may be hard to believe, but this stretch of coastline is made of chalk.